- Unix Permissions

 When ACLs are insufficient or overly involved then usually the solution is to create a new group.
 As discussed above, a group is a collection of NetIDs.
 Directories and files can be configured such that only members of a group can work with them.
 If you believe a new group is needed then send a request to email@example.com.

-Previously, individuals were given access to /tigress/<YourNetID> for storage.
-As of fall 2020, the new approach is to create a single directory or fileset on /projects named after the PI of the research group.
+Previously, users were given access to /tigress/<YourNetID> for storage.
+As of fall 2020, the new approach is to create a single directory or fileset on /projects named after the PI of the user's research group.
 Individual group members can create directories for their work within this directory.
 Like /tigress, /projects is also backed up so users should be responsible about the number and size of the files they store.
 The new approach allows group members to more easily share files.
-Also, when a group member leaves, their files on /projects will still be available to the group.
-PI's can write to email@example.com to request a fileset for their group on /projects.
+Also, when a group member leaves the university, their files on /projects will still be available to the group.
+PI's can write to firstname.lastname@example.org to request a fileset for their group on /projects.

 For a list of resources for sharing data with collaborators see Sharing Data Outside of Princeton.